DON'T GET SHUT OUT. FALL TOURNAMENT SPOTS ARE LIMITED.

-Must bring own balls for pool play - USABF will provide game ball for championship games only with winning team keeping game balls.
+Must bring own balls for pool play - USABF will provide 6 game balls for championship games only with winning team keeping game balls.

 Head-to-head: If teams did not play each other, least runs are allowed.
 If still tied, least runs are allowed in the first game played.
 If it is still tied, least runs are allowed in the game played second as well.
 A coin flip will determine the end result if still tied.